HMS Apollo (1891): Propulsion

 Apollo had 2-shaft steam reciprocating engines and five boilers that gave 7000 indicated horsepower (ihp) using natural draught and 9000 ihp using forced draught.
 She could make 18.5 kn using natural draught and20 kn at forced draught.
 She carried 535 LT of coal.

 History

 Originally under Captain Richard Poore, she came under the captaincy of Captain (later Vice Admiral) George Anson Primrose in 1893.

 After a spell in the reserve, she was present at the Fleet Review for the Diamond Jubilee in 1897, and was transferred back to the reserve in 1900.
 In February that year she was moved from Chatham to Devonport.
 She took part in the fleet review held at Spithead on 16 August 1902 for the coronation of King Edward VII.
 In 1909 she was converted into a minelayer, and served in this role for the first year of the First World War.
 She and her sisters formed a squadron operating from Dover and the Nore.
-She was again disarmed in 1915 and either relegated to secondary roles or laid up, with Arthur Wood captaining her between 1917–1919.
-She was broken up in 1920.
+She was again disarmed in 1915 and either relegated to secondary roles or laid up, with Arthur Wood captaining her between 1917 and 1919.

+In August 1920, Apollo was sold, along with her sister Andromache, to Sidney Castle and moved to Corporation Wharf in the Cattewater for demolition.
+The two cruisers were stripped to their hulls, but then registered as merchant vessels by Castle and offered for sale.
+Unsold, Apollo was broken up by Autumn 1925.